 When thinking about how to respond when someone discloses sexual violence, at BSU we use the acronym BLOG - Believe, Listen, Offer Options and Resources, and Get Help for Yourself.
 (Humphreys & Towl, 2020)

 - The most common reason people choose not to tell anyone about sexual abuse is the fear that the listener won’t believe them.
 Therefore, it is important that they are believed.
 People rarely lie about sexual violence; the percentage of false allegations is thought to be less than 3%.

 - To believe means leaving behind your own judgements about what you might have done in their position and accepting that they did their best to cope.

-- You do not need to know what happened in order to help them and it may re-traumatise them if they have to go over it in detail.
-Don’t be surprised if what they say to you doesn’t seem to add up, trauma and shock can affect memory.
+- You do not need to know what happened in order to help them, and it may re-traumatise them if they have to go over it in detail.
+Don’t be surprised if what they say to you doesn’t seem to add up, as trauma and shock can affect memory.

-- Sexual violence is NEVER the responsibility or fault of the victim/survivor, no-one asks to be sexually assaulted by what they say, act or do.
+- Sexual violence is NEVER the responsibility or fault of the victim/survivor.
+No one asks to be sexually assaulted by what they say or do, or how they act.
 So remember that your friend is not responsible for the abuse.
-If your friend blames themselves, it may help if you say to them that they are not to blame and that the perpetrator had a choice about how they acted.
+If your friend blames themselves, it may help if you remind them that they are not to blame and that the perpetrator had a choice about how they acted.

 - Listen to your friend with empathy and kindness.

 - Allow them plenty of time to talk, try not to hurry them or interrupt, and be careful not to question their account.